 The 50 Best Indie Games on Switch

 There’s something magical about indie games.
-They are often made by people who have to make up for a lack of endorsement with creativity and originality.
+They are often made by people with low budgets that have to rely on creativity and originality in order to overcome a lack of financial backing.

 The spell system of Magicka, the time rewind in Braid, and Fez‘s world are all products of a type of creativity, passion, and dedication that is relatively abundant in indie titles.

 Interestingly, there is a big company that is known for being innovative and for evoking this sensation of magic with their games, Nintendo.

 Mario 64, The Ocarina of Time, and Metroid Prime were all very innovative and unique when they first came out, which is most likely why their console feels like home to many indie games.
 Playing indie games on Switch is a fantastic experience for both nostalgia and for modern enjoyment.

 As someone who loves the Switch and indie games, I decided to come up with a list of the 50 best indie games on Switch.

 Although this is just my opinion, you’ll be certain to find something new to enjoy.

 I know the title might not make you very excited, but this game is not meant to be taken seriously.
 And we did warn you that the best Switch indie games rely heavily on creative thinking from the developers.